medewitt/bio720/main.typ

 = Use of 1000 Genomes Project data in medical genetics

+#block(
+  fill: aqua,
+  inset: 5pt,
+  radius: 4pt
+)[
+  This project has yielded important results by allowing for these results to be imputed to other studies (Figure 5a) and have overall highlighted the rates at which different substitutions occur and at what frequency to serve as baseline models.
+  ]

 The authors argue that these data can serve as reference data for future GWAS studies.